Cape Honeysuckle

 Glossy, deep green leaves are made up of small, ovate leaflets.

-When in bloom, these bright, showy flowers are the most common color, deep orange, but they can also be yellow or red.
-They are shaped like trumpets and have five petals.
+Bright, showy flowers are shaped like trumpets and have five petals.
+Most common color is deep orange, but they can also be yellow or red.

 Blooms followed by long seed pods containing seeds.